North Korea's Kim says 'open to dialogue' with South Korea, will only use nukes if threatened

 “What North Korea is most afraid of is being forgotten in the international arena,” he said.
 “Without launching missiles and conducting a nuclear test, North Korea will be in the spotlight just by attending the Winter Olympics.”

-Additional reporting by Soyoung Kim SEOUL, Yeganeh Torbati in WASHINGTON, and Roberta Rampton in WEST PALM BEACH, Florida.
+Additional reporting by Soyoung Kim in SEOUL, Yeganeh Torbati in WASHINGTON, and Roberta Rampton in WEST PALM BEACH, Florida.
 Editing by Kim Coghill and Michael Perry